 Teaching the past tense is not easy.
 Students have to learn a whole new set of vocabulary.
 It’s tough.
 Indeed, often, students have a mental barrier against learning and using it.
 Students learn and start to master the present simple tense and then suddenly they hit the past tense which presents them with a whole set of new vocabulary.
 Many elementary students stop right there and never really progress.
 As a teacher, I want a variety of activities to help me get students through this difficult learning stage.
+A variety of listening and speaking activities really helps.

 Writing conversations with language cues is one good way of getting into the past tense.
 Students have to think about a past tense context and and create a role play for this context.
 The language cues give them some assistance in guiding and developing their ideas.
 Also, there are 2 example conversations that can be used as listening exercises.

 This is an ESL exercise to help students learn to use the past tense.
 Students match the verbs to the pictures and then write short sentences for each picture.
-Click on the image below or the link at the right.to download the printable PDF file.

 This is an exercise to help students understand, practice or review the past tense endings and the different kinds of pronunciation for the “ed” endings of verbs with different spellings.
 Students sort the verbs into the appropriate column.
 Students then write some sentences which they can be asked to say out loud.